m32795434/JS-review-and-practice/README.md

 # JS-review-and-practice
-Practicing Js with Wes Bos
+Reviewing Js and practicing a lot more with Wes Bos!